The Political Economy of American Tech Companies Since 2008

 If you run a company like that, you can make your friends and family rich whether or not the money you process helps its ultimate goal.

 In 2008, governments responded to the Global Financial Crisis in ways which made capital cheap for those who already had it.
 Sometimes in the next 15 years the yield of government bonds was less than inflation.
 Tax evasion was already fashionable.
-So since 2008, there have been very rich people looking for ways to invest their money.
-Just like fundraisers evolved to get rich off the anxieties of political donors, startup founders appeared to get lots of money from venture capitalists.
+So since 2008, there have been very rich people looking for ways to invest their money at a profit.
+If you had a billion dollars, you could borrow more or less as much money as you wanted on a “pay it back whenever, just give the principle plus inflation and we are good” plan.
+Just like fundraisers evolved to create anxiety in donors so they would give, startup founders evolved to convince venture capitalists to lend them some of that free money.
 Maciej Ceglowski described how this works in 2014:

 advertising is when someone pays you to tell your users they’ll be happy if they buy a product or service.